SimonPadbury/baselayer-3/_src/examples.md

   <p class="mb-1"><code>grid gap-1</code></p>
     <div class="grid gap-1">
       <div class="sm:col-1 p-cell bg-gray bg-100 bg-dark-invert"><code>sm:col-1</code> A narrow column</div>
-      <div class="sm:col-2 p-cell bg-gray bg-100 bg-dark-invert"><code>sm:col-2</code> This will be a wide column because it has a lot of content.
-This will be a wide column because it has a lot of content.
-This will be a wide column because it has a lot of content. </div>
+      <div class="sm:col-2 p-cell bg-gray bg-100 bg-dark-invert"><code>sm:col-2</code> This will expand to become a wide column because it has a lot of content.
+This will expand to become a wide column because it has a lot of content.
+This will expand to become a wide column because it has a lot of content.</div>
       <div class="sm:col-3 p-cell bg-gray bg-100 bg-dark-invert"><code>sm:col-3</code> Another narrow column</div>
   </div>
 </div>